 Who we are

 The mission to continue into perpetuity may sound tough to some.
 For our board members, it is a mission that is taken to heart and moved toward daily.
 This small but mighty team has come together to serve our community with dedication and knowledge.
 Read more about them below:

 Luci Cook, Bastrop County.
 Luci brings with her experience in aquatic biology, education, grant management and outreach.
 She and her husband own a small business and farm, where they grow many of the ingredients they use at Stregare Cheesecake Company.
-Luci also works as an educator for McKinney Roughs LCRA Park.
+Luci also works as an educator for the Bass Brigade and at the Texas Agriculture Commission.
 She also serves on the Mississippi River Basin Panel, holding a co-chair position on the Panel and chair of the education/outreach committee.
 Luci previously worked at TPWD as an expert on aquatic invasives.
 MS, Aquatic Biology, Texas State University.

 Melanie Pavlas, Caldwell County.
 Melanie is a Caldwell County landowner and has diverse experience in environmental biology and wildlife conservation, including bird surveys, endangered species permitting, monitoring and conservation, wildlife management and land management.
 Melanie also has an extensive background in technical and regulatory guidance with regard to project impacts on wildlife and protected resources and how to mitigate those impacts.
 She has been Executive Director of PPLT since 2012.
 BS, Environmental Biology, University of Houston at Clear Lake.